Established in 2005 by Carole Samango-Sprouse, Ed.D and Jacolyn Bucksbaum

 Focus national attention to X & Y Variations, Dyslexia and Developmental Dyspraxia

-Increase early identification of all three disorders
+Increase early identification of these disorders

 Develop greater understanding of the neurobiological underpinnings of the disorders